Fe-Mu/SOS-listener/README.md

 - **Send GPS position along with SOS-Messages**: To let your emergency-contact know your current position.
 - **Send SOS-Messages**: To let your emergency-contact know your location and that they should call you back whenever they can and get help as soon as possible.
 - **Send Silent-SOS Messages**: To let your emergency-contact know your location and let them know they should not attempt to call you back but get help as soon as possible.
-- **Ability to activate up to three Direct-Call emergency buttons**: To contact without delay any of your local authorities/emergency-institutions
+- **Ability to activate up to three Quick-Call Emergency-Buttons**: To contact without delay any of your local authorities/emergency-institutions
 - **Ability to change between light and dark themes**

 ## Activate/Deactivate the light-theme